← Back to 後漢書

 161

 Bang taboo: Zhang Fan uses jun.
-Zhang Fan's Han ji substitutes jun for bang to avoid the taboo on Gaozu's name.
+Zhang Fan's Han ji writes 'commandery' for the graph bang (state/region).

 162